Menu

 Eligibility

-The awardee must be available to present at the annual conference to receive the award and present the lecture.
+• The awardee must be available to present at the annual conference February 23-26, 2025 in Philadelphia, PA to receive the award and present the lecture.

 2024 Recipient: Parag Mallick, Stanford University